 C-PK-3 Mixed Uses in the Coastal Village Commercial/Residential Zone.
 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.
-Principal permitted use of the C-VCR zone shall be include commercial-uses.
-In the village commercial core area, Rresidential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed provided subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial core areas.
+Principal permitted use of the C-VCR zone shall be include commercial uses.
+In the village commercial core area, residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial areas.
 Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained.
 [Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 14, p.
 13]

 C-PK-4.
 Balance of Visitor-Serving and Local-Serving Facilities.
 Support a level of local-serving facilities such that an adequate infrastructure can be maintained to ensure the health, vitality, and survival of the visitor-serving segment of the coastal economy.
+[New policy, 2015]